unknown321/wampy/USAGE.md

 `Huge cover art` changes cover art resolution in default player to 480x480.
 It also changes title field to `<artist> - <title>`.

 `Show time` adds current time to volume indicator.
 Time updates every 10 seconds, 24 hours format.
+Disabled on WalkmanOne due to interface clutter.

 `Disable touchscreen` disables touchscreen on next wampy toggle.
 To temporarily enable touchscreen in wampy while in this mode, set volume to 120 and toggle wampy twice.